South Side, Colorado Springs

 The interiors were addressed with warm, natural, and low VOC materials that provide the tenants with a comfortable and healthy place to live and raise their children.
 Bright, cheery colors were used to provide a feeling of joy throughout the space.
-Windows and insulation were upgraded to provide quiet and comfortable interiors interiors, comfortable, and the building more sustainable.
-This, along with Energy Star appliances and lighting, and low-flow water fixtures, were used to help keep utility costs low, important for the planet and this non-profits bottom line.
+Windows and insulation were upgraded to provide quiet and comfortable interiors and a more sustainable building.
+This, along with Energy Star appliances and lighting, and low-flow water fixtures, help keep utility costs low, important for the planet and this non-profit’s bottom line.

 We are so proud to have been a part of this project and love that not only are 17 mothers off the streets but they are in a safe place that is almost as beautiful as they are.